Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 The result is prety satisfactory.
 You can check out the files in the <code>./Pagina_web/</code> directory of this repository.

-***NOTE***: Please notice that in order to work, the relative paths of the files and the names must match the file location inside the page directory.
+***NOTE***: Please notice that in order to work, the relative paths of the files and the names must match the files locations inside the page directory.